 You will be based in the Department of History of Art on Campus West.

 Most of your contact hours will be in Vanbrugh College, with some additional teaching on Campus West and King's Manor in the city.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You'll submit a 4,000 word essay per optional module.
-For the Research Skills and Methods in History of Art module, you'll produce a dissertation synopsis as your assessment.
+You'll submit a 4,000 word essay per option module.
+For the Research Skills module, you'll produce a dissertation portfolio as your assessment.
 You'll also complete a dissertation.